Ellie (The Last of Us): Television series

+Ramsey found the second season "a lonelier experience" due to their separation from Pascal and faced difficulty during argumentative scenes due to their own close relationship with their father.
+They were saddened by Pascal's departure to their bond but felt prepared to step up as the primary lead actor and set the tone.
+They felt their own experience with "love" while filming the second season—in which Ellie has a love interest—was "really special".
+Mazin found Ellie's combat encounters more interesting due to Ramsey's size, exploring techniques used by shorter people against larger enemies.
+Ramsey trained in boxing, jiu-jitsu, and weight training for two months before filming; they found the stunts enjoyable but exhausting.
+They were concerned their body type did not match Ellie's in the game, particularly in their lack of muscle definition, but Mazin wanted Ellie's strength to be conveyed more in her posture and confidence; he felt he had witnessed the growth in Ramsey's personality and emotional maturity between seasons, which is reflected in the series.

 Character

 Ellie is described as "mature beyond her years" as a result of the circumstances of her environment.
 She is characterized as strong, witty, and "a little rough around the edges".
 Her emotional trauma is accentuated after her encounter with David.
 Having lost many people in her life, she suffers from severe monophobia and survivor's guilt.
 This results in her becoming a very hardened person; she uses violence without hesitation and frequently employs profane language.
 Ellie also feels worthless, believing her life is a burden and that her death would be beneficial for others.
 While she shows initiative, she is not as adept at survival as Joel, being somewhat impulsive and naïve.
 She is unable to swim until Joel teaches her how sometime before the events of Part II.
 Despite this, she displays great physical resilience, emotional strength, and complete fearlessness; this is demonstrated by her ability to look after both herself and Joel when he is severely injured.
 She constantly perseveres in dire situations.
 Ellie is a lesbian, pursuing female romantic interests in both Left Behind and Part II.